microsoft/ignite25-LAB540-microsoft-purview-integration-with-microsoft-defender-xdr/LabInstructions.md

 5. Scrolling down, you will see the Insights on the left pane and the Activities under each insight.
 6. Click on any Activity.
 This should open a panel on the side where you can conduct a deeper investigation into this particular user activity.

-<brr> This is how you can view and investigate insider risk alerts in Microsoft Defender XDR.
+This is how you can view and investigate insider risk alerts in Microsoft Defender XDR.
 To get a detailed view of this insider risk alert, you can visit the corresponding alert page in the Insider Risk Management solution by clicking on “View alert in Purview” in the “What happened” section.

 #### Task 3 – Investigate incidents in Microsoft Defender XDR